 Antifungal medicines work by either:

-- killing the fungal cells – for example, by affecting a substance in the cell wall, causing the contents of the cell to leak out and the cell to die
+- killing the fungal cells – for example, by affecting a substance in the cell walls, causing the contents of the fungal cells to leak out and the cells to die

 - preventing the fungal cells from growing and reproducing